Mixing unilateral backward shifts: Introduction

+Shift operators play an important role during the study of linear dynamical systems.
+Shift operators are of interest because many classical operators (such as the differentiation operator) can be viewed as such operators.

-Recently Grosse-Erdmann and Peris \cite[pages 89-104]{Grosse-Erdmann-Peris} have chosen the approach of Mart\'{\i}nez-Gim\'{e}nez and Peris \cite{Martinez-Peris} to characterize hypercyclic, mixing, weakly mixing and chaotic unilateral and bilateral weighted backward shifts on Fr$\acute{e}$chet sequence spaces.
+Costakis and Sambarino \cite{Costakis-Sambarino} characterized mixing unilateral and bilateral weighted backward shifts on $l^{2}$ and $l^{2}(\mathbb{Z})$.
+Recently Grosse-Erdmann and Peris \cite[pages 89-104]{Grosse-Erdmann-Peris} characterized mixing unilateral and bilateral weighted backward shifts on Fr$\acute{e}$chet sequence spaces.

+In the case of mixing unweighted unilateral backward shifts on Fr$\acute{e}$chet sequence spaces, Grosse-Erdmann and Peris \cite[Theorem 4.5]{Grosse-Erdmann-Peris} proved the following results:

+\begin{theorem}[\cite{Grosse-Erdmann-Peris}] Let $X$ be a Fr$\acute{e}$chet sequence space in which $(e_{n})_{n=1}^{\infty}$ form a basis.
+Suppose that the unilateral unweighted backward shift $T$ is a linear operator on $X$, where